what makes dogs itch other than fleas

 By far and away the most common cause of itch is fleas and the next most common parasite is Mange (Sarcoptic mange) - critters that live in your skin and are very itchy.

 Fleas are mainly during the Summer and as the Summer wears on.
 They like warmth and a bit of moisture, and if left uninterrupted they will breed and breed and breed.
 Before central heating, they were killed off over Winter.
 Nowadays they can still persist through the Winter.
-Once it gets warm, and animals are going out of doors, fleas will flourish.
-The prime place you get fleas from a dog is cats, the prime place where cats get it from is other cats.

-Fleas can exist for quite a long time without a live creature, but eventually Mrs Flea needs a blood meal to mature her eggs.
 Carpets rugs and throws can be home to flea eggs, larvae and pupae, so it's best to vacuum your house at least once a week, and more often if you spot fleas - giving equal attention to where they sleep and spend time as well as targeting the usual thorough fare.

 A once around the house is not enough in itself.
 You'll need to treat the cat and the dog as well as the house itself.
 For every one that you see on the dog or cat, there will usually be a multitude in the environment.